Skip to main content

 • optimization

-• “Maybe for the new SteamVR beta feature for asynchronous frames, or perhaps due to optimizations, but the game looks very smooth right now and with the maximum anti-aliasing, it is even extremely sharp in distant objects.
+• “Maybe due to the new SteamVR beta feature for asynchronous frames or other optimizations, the game runs very smoothly and with the maximum anti-aliasing, making distant objects extremely sharp.
 It's one of the least aliased games for Vive I've ever tried.”

 • “The game, as I write this, needs further optimization.”